vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Tasks and Progress (TODO)

-### 8. Specify Backtest Timeframe and Frequency
-- State the start/end dates and frequency (daily, hourly, etc.).
-- **Checkpoint:** Timeframe and frequency are stated.
-- Status: Pending

 ### 9. State Slippage and Commission Assumptions
 - Document slippage and commission rates used in the simulation.
 - **Checkpoint:** Assumptions are documented in the report.